himerus/omega/starterkits/default/sass/README.txt

 $ gem install compass-rgbapng
 $ gem install susy

-Once you have set up your environment you can navigation to the folder that holds your config.rb file.
+Once you have set up your environment you can navigate to the folder that holds your config.rb file.

 The config.rb file is the configuration file that helps Sass and Compass to understand your environment.
 For example, it defines which folder your .scss